-We’re not talking about just flavoring white vinegar, but actually fermenting fruits and herbs until they turn into something else entirely.
+We’re not talking about just flavoring white vinegar by steeping it with something, but actually fermenting fruits and herbs until they turn into vinegar.

 Vinegar is one of the condiments which every good cook regards as a necessity on her pantry shelves.
 Used with discretion, food to which it is added will be transformed into a relish and will give zest to an otherwise insipid meal.

 The making of vinegar at home is a simple process, and not many years ago, was practiced by nearly everyone who could obtain the necessary fruit juice.
 With the present high price of vinegar, there has been a revival of this old household art.
 Those who have set up a vinegar keg or barrel secure a superior product, and at the same time, beat the old high cost of living.

 Old-fashioned homemade vinegar recipes with fruits (from the 1910s)

 Vinegar is usually made from apples, although grapes and oranges are also used to some extent.
 Certain other fruits, such as blackberries, figs, peaches, watermelons (after concentration of juice), sorghum and cane syrup have been used with good results.

 Many wild fruits, such as the blackberry, elderberry and persimmon, which frequently are not completely or properly utilized, will make excellent vinegar.

 As a matter of fact, any wholesome fruit or vegetable juice can be used for vinegar making, provided it contains sufficient sugar.
 Some fruits, such as the guava or Kiefler pear, contain only 5 to 8 percent sugar, which is not sufficient to make a strong, satisfactory vinegar.

 Fruit used for making vinegar should be sound and fully ripe, for ripe fruit contains more sugar, and consequently produces a stronger vinegar.
 Partially-decayed fruit is no better for vinegar making than for eating, and should not be used.